ietf-teep/architecture/draft-ietf-teep-architecture.md

 delivering end-to-end security between a TAM and a TEEP Agent.

 {{keys}} summarizes the relationships between various keys and where they are stored.
-Each public/private key identifies a TA signer, TAM, or TEE, and gets a certificate that chains up to some CA.  A list of trusted certificates is then used to check a presented certificate against.
+Each public/private key identifies a TA Signer, TAM, or TEE, and gets a certificate that chains up to some CA.  A list of trusted certificates is then used to check a presented certificate against.